-PICP can be built with full, partial or no infiltration of the open-graded stone base into the soil subgrade.
+PICP can be built with full, partial or no infiltration of the opengraded stone base into the soil subgrade.

-Full Infiltration-Full infiltration directs water through the base/subbase and infiltrates into the soil subgrade.
+Full Infiltration-Full infiltration directs water through the base/ subbase and infiltrates into the soil subgrade.
 This is the most common application over high infiltration soils such as gravels and sands.
-Overflows are managed via perimeter drains to swales, bioretention areas, or storm sewer inlets.
+Overflows can exit through the surface if necessary, but one of the strategies mentioned above is better if feasible.
 Figure 4 illustrates schematic cross-section of a full infiltration PICP.
 Overflow drainage can exit from the surface but is better managed via large drainpipes from within the base.
 Figure 5 illustrates an example of handling PICP overflows via curb inlets to bioswales.

 Partial Infiltration-Partial infiltration relies on drainage of the base/subbase into the subgrade soil and drainage pipes to direct excess water to a stormsewer, daylight or a stream.
 This controls the amount of time the subgrade is saturated.
 This design is common to lower infiltration rate soils such as silts and clays.
-Perforated drain pipes are typically placed in trenches in the subbase and covered with ASTM No. 57 stone to protect them while the ASTM No. 2 stone is compacted.
+Perforated drain pipes are typically placed in trenches in

+Note: Full depth curb can be replaced by a partial depth curb with a geomembrane separator the subbase and covered with ASTM No. 57 stone to protect them while the ASTM No. 2 stone is compacted.
 Figure 6 illustrates a schematic cross-section of partial infiltration design.
 Figure 7 shows a full depth concrete grade beam being used to separate the open graded base from the adjacent pavement structure.